Tesla CEO Musk says Saudi fund wants to take company private

-Tesla CEO Elon Musk confirmed reports on Monday morning that the Saudi Arabian sovereign wealth fund purchased a stake in the company worth nearly 5% and held discussions with Musk about taking the company private.
+Tesla CEO Elon Musk confirmed reports on Monday morning that the Saudi Arabian sovereign wealth fund purchased a stake in the company worth nearly 5 percent and held discussions with Musk about taking the company private.

 Continue Reading Below